jdibenes/hl2ss/extensions/README.md

 Run `hl2ss_build_[...].m` to generate the MEX file.
 Add the client_matlab folder to MATLAB path (you can type `pathtool` in the MATLAB command window to do this).

-On Windows, set the `ffmpeg_path` and `opencv_path` variables in the build script to the folders containing the FFmpeg and OpenCV libraries.
-After building the MEX file, copy the FFmpeg and OpenCV DLLs to the client_matlab folder.
+On Windows, after building the MEX file, copy the FFmpeg and OpenCV DLLs to the client_matlab folder.

 ## client_unity